Christmas Wreath Fundraiser Timeline

 Pickup day

 When the wreaths arrive, organize a pickup day.
 Have a team ready to distribute them, whether at the school gym, church hall, or another local pickup spot.
-Check each name against your fundraiser sheet so every buyer gets the correct wreath order.
+Check each order and name against your fundraiser sheet so every buyer gets the correct wreath order.

 You can also include a short care note reminding buyers to keep the wreath cool, mist it lightly, and enjoy the fresh balsam scent at the front door.